not-things-modular/not-things-vcv/doc/timeseq/samples/CLOCK.md

 A clock signal in VCV Rack can be created using a consistent gate signal.
 And since [segment](../TIMESEQ-SCRIPT-JSON.md#segment)s in TimeSeq can be looped and can have [gate](../TIMESEQ-SCRIPT-JSON.md#gate-actions) actions, a basic clock signal can be created easily.
 But because TimeSeq supports multiple [timeline](../TIMESEQ-SCRIPT-JSON.md#timeline)s that can have different [time-scale](../TIMESEQ-SCRIPT-JSON.md#time-scale)s and one or more looping [lane](../TIMESEQ-SCRIPT-JSON.md#lane)s, it's also possible to set up a complex combination of clock signals in a TimeSeq script.

 This page will give an example of simple script setup using a couple of *bpm*s and beat subdivisions.
 It will output the different clock signals using different channels of the same polyphonic output port.
 While this is not really needed here since there are only a couple of clock signals, it is likely that in real-life scenarios, the script will also contain other output signals outside of the clock signals.
-Combining the clock singals into one output port frees up the other outputs for other usages in the script.
+Combining the clock signals into one output port frees up the other outputs for other usages in the script.

 ## Table of Contents